altumguides/altumguides.github.io/index.md

   - Generally speaking, if you can recognize the main identity in the image then you don't want to mark it.
 Some examples include:
 	  - The subject has makeup on, but you can recognize her because of her lips and nose features.
 	  - The subject is wearing sunglasses, but you can recognize his chin and smile.
+	  - A drawing or animated image that is realistically similar to the main identity.

 # <a name="Note"></a>Things to keep in mind
   - A scenario that happens frequently is that the subject will fail the condition before needing to see all the images.